-Students are required to perform general upkeep of their rooms regularly.
-This includes cleaning and mopping the floor, emptying the wastebasket, cleaning all appliances, disposing of personal items and washing personal belongings.
-The custodial staff is not responsible for cleaning students' assigned rooms. suites and bathrooms or disposing of students' personal trash.
-Students who do not maintain a sanitary room may be subject to a fine or further disciplinary action.
+Residents are responsible for the condition of their assigned rooms or apartment.
+This includes cleaning and mopping the floor, emptying the wastebasket, cleaning all appliances, disposing of personal items, washing personal belongings and reporting all maintenance concerns in a timely manner.
+The custodial staff is not responsible for cleaning students' assigned rooms, suites and bathrooms or disposing of students' personal trash.
+Residents who do not maintain a sanitary room may be subject to a fine or further disciplinary action.
+Residents who fail to report maintenance issues in a timely manner may be held responsible for repairs that were caused by failing to report an issue.